-Eligibility: The contest is open to all, regardless of age or nationality (except members of the 2017/18 Franco Committee and first-prize winner of the previous Franco contest in 2017).
+Eligibility: The contest is open to all, regardless of age or nationality (except current members of the Franco Committee and the first-prize winner of the previous Franco contest in 2019, Mathieu Daniel Polak).

-Submissions must be received by November 4, 2018.
-Composers may submit works via email to firstname.lastname@example.org (if submitting by regular mail, please email Hunter to get the mailing address).
+Submissions must be received by November 1, 2020.
+Composers may submit works via email (preferred) to Thomas Lee, firstname.lastname@example.org (for a mailing address, please email Thomas).
 Submissions will be anonymized for the jury.
 Please do not include your name or any identifying information on the composition itself.
 Instead, please separately include your contact information.

 Composing for the Carillon: We recommend that composers less familiar with the carillon consult Composing for the Carillon: Recommendations and Examples and corresponding video by John Gouwens.

 Prizes: The jury guarantees the awarding of both First Prize and Second Prize.
 The jury reserves the right to award any number of Performance Awards.
 Each composition can only receive one of the three prizes.

 First prize: $1,500.
 Premiered at the 2021 congress.